its-dirg/IdProxy/doc/setup.rst

 ATTRIBUTE_WHITELIST
 """""""""""""""""""
-A list of all the SAML attributes that may be returned by the proxy front end.
+A dictionary where the keys are all the SAML attributes that may be returned by the proxy front end.
+The value for the key represents what a attibute value must contain to be valid.
+If the key value is none all attribute values are valid.
 Set VALID_ATTRIBUTE_RESPONSE to None if all attributes from the underlying IdP should be returned.

 Example::

-    #Contains all attributes that will be returned.
-    ATTRIBUTE_WHITELIST = [
+    ATTRIBUTE_WHITELIST = {
-        "eduPersonScopedAffiliation"
-    ]
+        "eduPersonScopedAffiliation": ["student"]
+    }

 op_conf.example
 ^^^^^^^^^^^^^^^^